 With God’s glasses on, it is as clear as day.
 The books of the gospel are permeated with the concept of disciple making.
 And yet, somehow we have lost the spiritual eyes to see what is clearly portrayed as Jesus last and great command.
 May the Lord, Who gave the last command, use this book to put His glasses on you!
-In Herb Hodges book, “Tally Ho the Fox", he has a message titled, “How Vital is Vision?”
-He does a masterful exposition of Proverbs 28:18.
-He has an innate ability to mine truth from a passage.
-He Says, “Vision is getting on your heart what God has on His heart.”
+In Herb Hodges book, “Tally Ho the Fox", he has a message titled, “How Vital is Vision?”.
+Brother Herb has an innate ability to mine truth from a passage.
+Case in point is his masterful exposition of Proverbs 28:18.
+In this chapter he says, “Vision is getting on your heart what God has on His heart.”

-Before I delve any further, I want to share with you a partial list of books, programs and studies our church has done as we have attempted to make disciples: First there was Brother Herb Hodges book, Tally Ho The Fox; then we moved to Robert Colman’s, Master Plan of Evangelism; followed by, The Basics of the Christian Life –Discipleship 1, by Kenson Kuba; Discipleship Essentials by Greg Ogden; Then we go Radical by David Platt; and finally there was, Multiply by Francis Chan.
-Some of us used Christian to the Core produced by International Leadership Institute.
+Before I delve any further, I want to share with you a partial list of books, programs and studies our church has done as we have attempted to make disciples: First there was Brother Herb Hodges book, Tally Ho The Fox; then we moved to Robert Colman’s, Master Plan of Evangelism; followed by, The Basics of the Christian Life –Discipleship 1, by Kenson Kuba; Discipleship Essentials by Greg Ogden; Then we go -Radical - by David Platt; and finally there was, Multiply, by Francis Chan.
+Some of us used Christian to the Core, produced by International Leadership Institute.
 Oh, I almost forgot…The Builder curriculum, produced by Down-Line discipling Ministries!

 A disciple is a learner, so, this book you are reading, is permeated with the lessons I learned from each of the above studies.
 All of these taught us what discipling is, and, in theory, how to do it.
 But to be completely honest, after all this study, there are precious few of us even attempting to obey Jesus, and less that that who…Just do it!
 Why is it not working?
-Three reasons come to mind: number one, (Please excuse my inappropriate pun) it takes at least two-to-tango, when it comes to discipling.
+Three reasons come to mind: number one, (Please excuse the pun) it takes at least two-to-tango, when it comes to discipling.
 It takes a committed follower of Jesus, who is mature in the faith (a spiritual adult) and this person needs someone to disciple!
 I have one lesson titled, “The Five Levels of Discipleship” that addresses this point.

 Number two: It is not working because we have tried to make it a program and not a life-on life – relationship.
-Thirdly, when I personally tried to use what I learned from these studies, to disciple women, at all levels of spiritual maturity, I found something was missing and it was an entire link in the discipling chain-- a huge missing link.
-This is the fuel that ignited a passion within me- to fill my arsenal of discipling curriculum with real-relevant lessons to meet these women where they are.
+Thirdly, when I personally tried to use what I learned from these studies, to disciple women, at all levels of spiritual maturity, I found something was missing.
+To be specific, it was an entire link in the discipling chain-- a vitally important link.
+This is the fuel that ignited a passion within me to fill my arsenal of discipling curriculum with real-relevant lessons to meet these women where they are.
 Until you deal with each person, in the place of their need, you cannot move them forward to grow in the Lord.
 This concept I described in another chapter with the word found in Ephesians for equipping the saints.
 This is why I believe the Holy Spirit is moving in this ministry He has given me: A Strand of Pearls Discipling Ministry for Women.

 With all that being said, the single determining factor in this process is this: It takes a living spiritual person (a disciple of Jesus) to make another living spiritual person (a disciple).
 No book, lesson, study, program, curriculum, no matter how good it may be, will ever disciple a person.
 Simply put…people make disciples!